 Mastering these skill early on creates expertise, and helps distinguish the very best trimmers from the mediocre ones.
 These skills also carry over into the restoration and custom end of our industry, helping trimmers become better all around.

-I highly recommend fleet work for every shop.
-It’s an excellent source of income and a great way to train employees on the many nuances of our trade.
+I highly recommend fleet service work for every auto upholstery shop.
+It’s an excellent source of income and a great way to train employees on the many nuances of our craft.